bluekitchen/btstack/doc/manual/docs/profiles.md

 controls including the ability to ring, to place and receive calls, join a conference call, to answer, hold or reject a call, and adjust the volume.

 The HFP defines two roles:

 - Audio Gateway (AG) – a device that acts as the gateway of the audio,, typically a mobile phone.

 - Hands-Free Unit (HF) – a device that acts as the AG's remote audio input and output control.

 %TODO: audio paths

-## HID Host
+## HID - Human-Interface Device Profile

-HID Host profile allows to connect to HID Devices and communicate with them.
+The HID profile allows an HID Host to connect to one or more HID Devices and communicate with them.
 Examples of Bluetooth HID devices are keyboards, mice, joysticks, gamepads, remote controls, and also voltmeters and temperature sensors.
 Typical HID hosts would be a personal computer, tablets, gaming console, industrial machine, or data-recording device.

+Please refer to:

-Please refer to [HID Host API](appendix/apis/#sec:hidHostAPIAppendix) and [hid_host_demo](examples/examples/#sec:hidhostdemoExample) for usage.
+- [HID Host API](appendix/apis/#sec:hidHostAPIAppendix) and [hid_host_demo](examples/examples/#sec:hidhostdemoExample) for the HID Host role

+- [HID Device API](appendix/apis/#sec:hidDeviceAPIAppendix), [hid_keyboard_demo](examples/examples/#sec:hidkeyboarddemoExample) and [hid_mouse_demo](examples/examples/#sec:hidmousedemoExample)  for the HID Device role.

 ## GAP LE - Generic Access Profile for Low Energy